 In the Set Network Properties window, fill Network name field and use the Change button to select a different icon.

 Click OK to apply changes.

-In Windows 8, click Network icon in Taskbar Notification area (aka System Tray) to open the list of configured networks.
+In Windows 8 and later, click or tap Network icon in Taskbar Notification area (aka System Tray) to open the list of networks.